 You can get up to £3,000 of fee-free overdraft with Nationwide’s student account plus a nice little interest rate on your balance.
 If you’re after free railcards and discounts, compare accounts from other institutions – student accounts have the best benefits, so you may as well enjoy them until uni’s over and you’re thrown into your not-so-exciting adult life.

 Learn more about student accounts

-With Nationwide FlexOne, children aged 11-17 can get an early start at managing their finances and also earn some interests on their balance.
-If you have smaller kids, try comparing children current accounts – with some institutions they can open one when they’re as young as eight.
+With Nationwide FlexOne, children aged 11-17 can get an early start at managing their finances and also earn some interest on their balance.
+If you have smaller kids, try comparing children’s current accounts – with some institutions they can open one when they’re as young as 8 years old.

 Learn more about children’s accounts